emqx/cloud-docs/en_US/data_integration/azure_event_hubs.md

 # Stream MQTT Data into Azure Event Hubs

 [Azure Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs) is a managed event streaming platform by Microsoft for real-time data ingestion.
-EMQX Cloud's integration with Azure Event Hub provides users with reliable data transport and processing capabilities, especially in high-throughput scenarios.
-This integration allows Azure Event Hubs to act as a conduit for data between EMQX Cloud and various Azure cloud services, including Azure Blob Storage, Azure Stream Analytics, and applications deployed on Azure virtual machines.
-Currently, EMQX Cloud supports integration with Azure Event Hub through SASL/PLAIN authentication and endpoints compatible with the Apache Kafka protocol.
+EMQX Platform's integration with Azure Event Hub provides users with reliable data transport and processing capabilities, especially in high-throughput scenarios.
+This integration allows Azure Event Hubs to act as a conduit for data between EMQX Platform and various Azure cloud services, including Azure Blob Storage, Azure Stream Analytics, and applications deployed on Azure virtual machines.
+Currently, EMQX Platform supports integration with Azure Event Hub through SASL/PLAIN authentication and endpoints compatible with the Apache Kafka protocol.

 This page offers a comprehensive overview of Azure Event Hubs Data Integration functionality and provides practical guidance on its implementation.
 It covers the creation of Azure Event Hubs connectors, setting up rules, and testing them.
-Additionally, it demonstrates how to transmit simulated temperature and humidity data to EMQX Cloud via the MQTT protocol and store this data in Azure Event Hubs through configured data integration.
+Additionally, it demonstrates how to transmit simulated temperature and humidity data to EMQX Platform via the MQTT protocol and store this data in Azure Event Hubs through configured data integration.

 ## How It Works